 - Starting point: Alpengasfhof Lucknerhaus, Glor-Berg 16, 9981 Kals am Großglockner, Austria

 After the hut, the Kleinglockner ridge follows, from which you can only continue with a rope.
 When you reach the ridge at 3,770 meters, it's worth taking another rest, enjoying the scenery, and gathering strength for the last section, the Scharte section.
-The latter is especially recommended because at the end of the route you have to "sweat and fight" for the panorama that awaits you at the top!
+The latter is especially recommended because, at the end of the route, you must "sweat and fight" for the panorama that awaits you at the top!

 The Scharte is a narrow ridge bordered on one side by the Pallavicini couloir and the other by drop-offs.
-After the ridge, you only have to fight through a shorter climbing section, and you will arrive at the top, where a cross is placed.
+After the ridge, you only have to fight through a shorter climbing section and arrive at the top, where a cross is placed.

-Signs along the way mark the route, and you can find maps in several places.
+Signs along the way mark the route; you can find maps in several places.
 The panoramic route is only open from spring to autumn, so you can only approach the mountain from there during this period.
 However, it can be accessed from other routes at all years.